Jump to one of the following section to explore and learn more:

-Working standard solutions typically have very low concentrations, in the range of 0.005 – 0.01 µg/mL.
+Working standard solutions typically have very low concentrations in a range of 0.005 – 0.01 µg/mL.
 To achieve such low concentrations, it may be necessary to create intermediate solutions and dilute further to achieve the required concentration.
 For a multi-residue method, several pesticide standards are mixed.
-Combine appropriate quantities of the individual stock standard solutions to create the concentrations required for comparison against the sample under investigation.
+Combine appropriate quantities of the individual stock standard solutions to create the required concentrations to compare against the sample under investigation.

 Preparation of samples for pesticide residue analysis is a complex procedure and is dependent upon the sample type, the pesticides under investigation and risk of cross-contamination.
 In a complex sample matrix, it is necessary to remove unwanted interferences in order to focus on the pesticide content.
 Common extraction preparation techniques for pesticide residue analysis are QuEChERS (Quick, Easy, Cheap, Effective, Rugged and Safe) and Automated Solvent Extraction (ASE).

 3. Measurement by GC-MS / LC-MS

 Samples are typically analyzed using gas chromatography (GC) or high performance liquid chromatography (HPLC) in conjunction with mass spectrometry (MS) for identification and quantification of the pesticides present.
 The extracted samples are introduced into the analyzer in accordance with the manufacturer's instructions.

 The results from the sample are compared to those from the working standard solution to identify and quantify the pesticides in the sample.
 This is typically done automatically by the analyzer, delivering results in mg/kg.
 To comply with pesticide limit regulations, the amount of each residue must not exceed the respective MRL of the target market.
 Results must be documented fully to ensure traceability.